adafruit/Adafruit_Python_DHT/README.md

 Designed specifically to work with the Adafruit DHT series sensors ----> https://www.adafruit.com/products/385

+Currently the library is only tested with Python 2.6/2.7.

 For all platforms (Raspberry Pi and Beaglebone Black) make sure your system is able to compile Python extensions.
 On Raspbian or Beaglebone Black's Debian/Ubuntu image you can ensure your system is ready by executing:

 ````